 Both are not officially accredited institutions and mainly operate on individual course purchases.
 Although Domestika does provide affordable prices, it’s a little more “high-end” and does not have as many sales as Udemy.

-One of Domestika’s downsides is that its classes are mainly in Spanish (subtitled in multiple languages), unlike Udemy that offers more options in this aspect.
-Still, it’s worth checking out for just about any creative skill.
+One of Domestika’s downsides is that its classes are mainly in Spanish (subtitled in multiple languages), unlike Udemy, which offers more options in this aspect.
+Still, it’s definitely worth checking out for just about any creative skill!

 Udemy vs Skillshare

-The platform works solely on a subscription basis (monthly or yearly), versus Udemy that currently offers more enrollment options (even though its popularity relies on one-off course purchases).
+The platform works solely on a subscription basis (yearly) versus Udemy, which currently offers more enrollment options (even though the platform mostly relies on one-off course purchases).

 Both platforms share similar recruitment processes for instructors: free enrollments for anyone interested in sharing their knowledge, whether experienced or amateur.

-Skillshare commonly offers shorter, more “hands-on” classes, while Udemy presents more in-depth, lengthy courses.
-Also, the platform does not provide members lifetime access to purchased content like Udemy — if you cancels your subscription, you automatically lose access.
+Skillshare commonly offers shorter, more “hands-on” tutorial-like classes, while Udemy presents more in-depth, lengthy courses.
+Also, the platform does not provide members lifetime access to purchased content like Udemy — if you cancel your subscription, you automatically lose all access.

-However, it does offer a more attractive free trial.
-Instead of 7 days, you can get access for a full month — free of charge — at the link below.
+However, it does offer a more attractive free subscription trial.
+Instead of seven days, you can get access for a full month — free of charge — at the link below.

 Udemy vs Coursera